gvwilson/thirdbit/src/fiction/iffy/index.md

 And then waited.
-Iffy wasn't sure what she had been expecting, but sitting on a comfortable couch with potted plants on either side while soft music played in the background wasn't it.
+Iffy wasn't sure what she had been expecting, but it wasn't sitting on a comfortable couch surrounded by bits and pieces of the continent's past in display cases while soft music played in the background.
 Uncle Jack kept his arms crossed and muttered to himself, glaring at Aunt Naggie when she ventured that the governor must be very busy, really,